aiellomau/improve-microservice-sample/README.md

 cd ..

-If all is going well try to ping Eureka server -> http://localhost:8761/
+Then, if all is ok, try to ping Eureka server -> http://localhost:8761/

 Microservices Projects
 -------------------